Engineering, social work schools partner on innovative solar project, funded by a $2.3 million Department of Energy grant

 The Case School of Engineering and the Jack, Joseph, and Morton Mandel School of Applied Social Sciences at Case Western Reserve University and the Medical Center Company are partnering on a project to investigate the integration of cutting-edge, solar-energy technology with battery energy storage and building energy management.

-The MSASS Building on the Case Western Reserve University campus has been transformed into a “smart” building.
+The Mandel School building on the Case Western Reserve University campus has been transformed into a “smart” building.
 Contractors installed more than 200 solar panels on the flat roof of the Mandel School.
 But this is no ordinary solar-panel project.

 Behind the walls of the Bellflower Road building are 40 modular lithium-ion batteries designed to store energy and distribute power as needed.
 Standard solar panels power a building with excess electricity fed back to the grid.

-CWRU was awarded a $2.3 million grant, under the direction of Marija Prica, Assistant Professor in the Department of Electrical Engineering and Computer Science (EECS) at CWRU to design and test a fully automated system that stores energy and dynamically manages the combination of solar generated power and power from energy storage and building loads, said Ken Loparo, the Arthur L. Parker Professor at the engineering school.
+CWRU was awarded a $2.3 million grant, under the direction of Marija Prica, assistant professor in the Department of Electrical Engineering and Computer Science at CWRU, to design and test a fully automated system that stores energy and dynamically manages the combination of solar generated power and power from energy storage and building loads, said Ken Loparo, the Arthur L. Parker Professor at the engineering school.

-The grant, funded by the U.S. Department of Energy, enables the university to have control of energy distribution within the MSASS building.
+The grant, funded by the U.S. Department of Energy (DOE), enables the university to have control of energy distribution within the Mandel School building.
 The project is part of DOE’s SHINES (Sustainable and Holistic Integration of Energy Storage and Solar PV) initiative to accelerate modernizing the nation’s electric power grid.

 How it works